valentyn90/Nextjs-auth-mongo/README.md

 This is a [Next.js](https://nextjs.org/) project with serverless [`api-routes`](https://nextjs.org/docs/api-routes/introduction), JWT, Redux, Styled-components and MongoDB.

-## The project is not complete for now.
+## The project is not completed for now.

 ## Prepare